imalsogreg/servant-reflex/README.md

 ## Running the example site

+The server must be run from the directory where static assets live:

 ```
-testserver/dist/build/back/back
+cd testserver
+dist/build/back/back -p 8001
 ```

-And simply browse to `localhost:8000`
+And simply browse to `localhost:8001`

 ## Example